 In the 21st century it is hard to come across someone who doesn’t have some sort of social media profile, or someone who hasn’t engaged in activities on the web.
 We’ve become technology-dependent and have trained the young to know how to take their first selfie before they can utter their first words.
 This dependency has made uploading your every move online the norm and it has made us susceptible to a variety of dangers.
 Sharing too much can set yourself up for online attacks, and it can lead to deadly situations in your personal life.

 Many of these situations can be avoided if you take precautions and play it safe online.
-However, in horror films, things would be extremely boring if characters didn’t do stupid things—especially online.
-Several horror movies have utilized the Internet as a plot device, a recent example being the Blumhouse-produced horror film Unfriended, which takes place entirely on the character’s computer screens.
-That movie prompted me to think back on other characters in horror movies that center around the web, and realize how stupid most of them are.
-Many of these characters have put themselves into dire situations online, which is why they have earned a spot on this list.
-These are characters who should be banned from using the Internet.
+However, in horror films, things would be extremely boring if characters didn’t do stupid things.
+Several horror movies have utilized the Internet as a plot device.
+Films like Unfriended even play out entirely on the characters’ computer screens.
+That prompted me to think back on other characters in horror movies that center around the web, and realize how stupid most of them are.
+Many of these characters have put themselves into dire situations online, which is how they earned their spot on this list.
+The following characters should simply be banned from using the Internet.

 Liz Benton from The Den

 Usually when someone witnesses a murder they remove themselves from the dangerous situation and let the authorities handle it from there.
 But for graduate student Liz Benton, nothing will stop her from completing her thesis!
 In The Den, Liz sees a girl brutally murdered in the webcam community she is using.
 Rather than staying off the site indefinitely, Liz continues using it in the hopes of solving a crime, inevitably putting her life in danger.
 Her email gets hacked and people in her life mysteriously disappear, but Liz doesn’t care—she is determined to get an A on her final project, even if her life depends on it!
 Stay the f**k off the Internet, Liz.